-|Objectives||On completion of this course students will be able to;|
+On successful completion of the course students will be able to:

-Discuss the historical impact of Australians on their environment and the attitudes which underpin the human use of the environment.
+2. Discuss the historical impact of Australians on their environment and the attitudes which underpin the human use of the environment.

-Critically analyse issues in Australian environmental history in both written and oral form.
+3. Critically analyse issues in Australian environmental history in both written and oral form.

 This course will begin with an introduction to the field of environmental history, its principal proponents and its approach to the study of the past.
-It will then proceed chronologically through a range of specific aspects of environmental history, which may include: the relationship between traditional Indigenous society and the environment, the impact of systematic burning by Aboriginal peoples, European views of the environment, the early European perceptions of the Australian environment, the impact of pastoralism, cities and the environment, the concept of drought, the role of naturalists and captive animal display, the environment and Australian national identity, the environmental movement including heritage legislation, and global warming.
-Lectures and seminars will be supplemented with practical demonstrations and one field trip to a site related to Australias environmental history.|
+It will then proceed chronologically and thematically through a range of specific aspects of environmental history, which may include: the relationship between traditional Indigenous society and the environment, the impact of systematic burning by Aboriginal peoples, the early European perceptions of the Australian environment, the impact of pastoralism, cities and the environment, the concept of drought, the role of naturalists and captive animal display, the environment and Australian national identity, the environmental movement including heritage legislation, and global warming.
+Lectures and seminars will be supplemented with practical demonstrations.

 20 units in History at 1000 level or equivalent